kunjsharma/react-noob-intro/README.md

-This project has some basic code re JSX and React.
-For absolute beginners only, not recommaned to use with any project.
+This project has basic code/examples re JSX and React for absolute beginners only.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).